IcemanF1/ALTTPRCropDashboard/docs/instructions.md

 **Scaling** - Some people may have windows scaling which may affect the crops.
 If you do you can attempt to match your windows scaling with this value to get the crops set properly

 **Reset** - This will attempt to reset the crops back to what the database values are in case you made a mistake when cropping.
 This one is still a work in progress at this time.

+**Always On Top** - This will attempt to make sure the crop program remains on top.
+This has behaved unusually in the past so it remains an expert mode feature for now.

 ## Crop Examples: